zy0114-sudo/SAGEGly/README.md

 /PPI/test_embedding.ipynb
 ```

-The coordinates, sequences, solvent-accessible surface area, and ESM parameters of GBPs and glycoproteins are available from Zenodo.
+The coordinates, sequences, solvent-accessible surface area, and ESM parameters of GBPs and glycoproteins are available from Zenodo:https://zenodo.org/records/20037375.
 These files are required to run the embedding scripts.

 ## 2 PPI Data Training